What is the role of the Board?

-The BOT usually meets on the third Wednesday of each month at 7:30pm in the school staffroom.
+The Board usually meets on the third Wednesday of each month at 7:30pm in the school staffroom.
 Parents are welcome to attend.

-Below are the current members of the Board of Trustees and the Executive Officer who serves as board secretary.
+Below are the current members of the Board and the Executive Officer who serves as the Board secretary.

 Mr Kaiser began his teaching career in 1975 training at Auckland Secondary Teachers College and the University of Auckland.
 He graduated with a BA in History, and post graduate studies in Education, Psychology and Anthropology.
 He has taught in a number of schools in New Zealand and the United Kingdom, at Secondary, Intermediate and Primary levels.
 As well, Mr Kaiser taught in Special Education for 5 years and completed a Diploma in Special Education.
 Mr Kaiser completed his Master of Education in Professional Studies with 1st class Honours at Auckland University.
 He has been Principal at Tirimoana School for over 25 years.
 He established and led the Te Atatu Community of Learning with 8 other West Auckland Schools.

 Mrs Graham completed her teacher training in 1999 at Auckland University and gained a Diploma in Teaching.
 She had previously gained a BA in History and Political Studies in 1981 and an MA in History in 1983.
 She joined the teaching team at Tirimoana in 2000 and was appointed a Senior Teacher in 2006.
-In 2020 Mrs Graham will assist in many areas of school leadership and is a valued member of the Senior Leadership Team.
+Mrs Graham is a valued member of the Senior Leadership Team.
 She is the school liaison teacher and mentor for student teachers for our university partners.
 Mrs Graham will continue to lead Mathematics in our school and act as mentor for our Mathematics Specialist Teacher this year.
 Mrs Graham has a Community of Learning role across all our partner schools and she continues to work with our Enviro Group.